diecatiamonteiro/final-project-mern/README.md

 📌 **Artist/venue initiates booking**

 1. User navigates to an artist or venue profile.
-2. Clicks "Request Booking".
+2. Selects an available date from the calendar.
-3. Selects an available date from the calendar.
+3. Clicks "Request Booking".
 4. Clicks "Send Request".
 5. Success toast appears.
-6. Pending booking is created and added to Dashboard > My Bookings > Received.
+6. Pending booking is created and added to Dashboard > My Bookings > Sent Bookings.
 7. The other party receives an email.

 📌 **Artist/venue who initiated booking edits a pending booking**

-1. User navigates to Dashboard > My Bookings > Sent.
+1. User navigates to Dashboard > My Bookings > Sent Bookings.
-2. Clicks "Edit Booking".
+2. Clicks "Edit Date".
 3. Modal appears and user selects another available date from the calendar.
-4. Clicks "Update Booking".
+4. Clicks "Confirm".
 5. Success toast appears.
 6. Pending booking is updated and awaits confirmation from the other party.
 7. The other party receives an email and the booking is updated in their user dashboard.

 📌 **Other party confirms booking**

-1. User navigates to Dashboard > My Bookings > Received.
+1. User navigates to Dashboard > My Bookings > Received Bookings.
 2. Sees pending booking request.
 3. Clicks "Accept".
 4. Success toast appears.